bengtssonpalme/MPBIO-BBT045-2025/git-exercise-2.md

 Git will list `living_room.txt` as modified.
 You can always inspect how the current working version differs from any previous revision version.
-To simply compare with the latest committed version, execute
+To simply compare with the latest committed version, execute:

 ~~~
 git diff